AriFordsham/GHCWiki/building/preparation/mac-osx.md

 Without `docbook2x`, the build fails after attempting network access for a required DTD.
 Without `psutils`, the build fails when trying to build the PostScript file used to generate `haddock.pdf`.

 DocBook is a fairly large system unto itself and configuring it to build the documentation in its various formats can be a maze.
 Verifying that your SGML_CATALOG_FILES and XML_CATALOG_FILES environment variables are pointed at the right places will fix most problems.
+(What should they point to?
+After `brew install docbook-xsl` they are both empty.)

 ## Docker